MorgilloR/time-varying-channels/README.md

 **Title:** _Learning Time-Varying Quantum Lossy Channels_
 **Authors:** Angela Rosy Morgillo*, Stefano Mancini, Massimiliano F. Sacchi and Chiara Macchiavello
-**Reference:** Morgillo, A. R., Mancini, S., Sacchi, M. F., & Macchiavello, C. (2025).
-Learning Time-Varying Quantum Lossy Channels. arXiv preprint arXiv:2504.12810
+**Reference:** Angela Rosy Morgillo, Stefano Mancini, Massimiliano F. Sacchi, and Chiara Macchiavello *"Learning Time-Varying Quantum Lossy Channels"* (2025)

 > Time-varying quantum channels are essential for modeling realistic quantum systems with evolving noise properties.
 > In this work, we study *Gaussian lossy channels* that vary from one use to another.